nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 {% highlight rust %}
 event_loop.register_opt(&self.clients[&new_token],
-                        new_token, Interest::readable(),
+                        new_token, EventSet::readable(),
                         PollOpt::edge() | PollOpt::oneshot()).unwrap();
 {% endhighlight %}

 You might have noticed another difference in the provided arguments: there is a `PollOpt::oneshot()` option along with the familiar `PollOpt::edge()`.
 It tells that we want the triggered event to temporarily unregister from the event loop.
-It helps us make the code more simple and straightforward because in the other case we would have needed to track the current state of a particular socket&nbsp;&mdash;&nbsp;i.e., maintain flags that we can write or read now, etc. Instead, we just simply reregister the event with a desired interest whenever it has been triggered.
+It helps us make the code more simple and straightforward because in the other case we would have needed to track the current state of a particular socket&nbsp;&mdash;&nbsp;i.e., maintain flags that we can write or read now, etc. Instead, we just simply reregister the event with a desired event set whenever it has been triggered.

 Oh, and besides that, now that we've got more detailed `WebSocketServer` struct we must modify the event loop registration code in the main function a bit.
 Modifications mostly concern the struct initialization and are pretty simple: